Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_27_developer_tools/guide.en-gb.md

 #### Hatchet

 [Hatchet](https://github.com/simagix/hatchet) is a powerful and sophisticated logs analyzer and viewer specifically designed for MongoDB JSON logs.
 It provides advanced features for logs processing, aggregation and storage of the processed data.
-You need to [setup logs forwarding with OVH cloud](https://help.ovhcloud.com/csm/en-gb-public-cloud-databases-logs-to-customers?id=kb_article_view&sysparm_article=KB0062093) in order to collect logs and analyze them with Hatchet.
+You need to [setup logs forwarding with OVHcloud](/pages/public_cloud/public_cloud_databases/databases_16_logs_to_customer/) in order to collect logs and analyze them with Hatchet.

 #### mtools